Cross Border Shipping to Mexico: Risks and Hurdles

 However, shipping into Mexico still comes with a fair amount of risk.
 Whether it is lengthy, complicated paperwork or unusually long transit times, cross border shipping can be a tricky and risky process for those who are not accustomed to it.
 All shippers should be aware of these risks and complications before sending their freight south of the border.

-In today's blog post we will take a look at a few of the most common risks associated with shipping freight into Mexico.
 We will also outline a few reasons why most companies choose to work with 3PL companies to help them handle all the complexities of cross border shipping.

-The Facts About Cross Border Shipping into Mexico
+The Facts About Cross Border Shipping Into Mexico

 Earlier this year, the United States, Mexico, and Canada entered into a new verbal and written agreement.
 The goal of the agreement is to change the way that tariffs are charged between the three countries.
 While this new treaty has not yet been ratified, it is opening the door of discussion about how the new regulations will impact cross border shipping.
 The main gist of this new agreement is focused on the movement of food.
 However, while the agreement sounds great in theory, there still are too many questions about how this new trade agreement will work in practice.